svaraborut/next-cf/README.md

 > or accept raw keys as the public URL as browsers fully support reading files without extension.
 Furthermore, the
 > function provides the `content-type` header. this may only become a problem if some strange SEO policies are taking
 > into account the file extension (but is unlikely).

+Temporary uploads can be implemented by uploading all files to a fixed prefix key (like `tmp/`) and then moved to the final key after the user confirms the operation.
+To properly achieve so an Object Lifecycle Rule should be added to the R2 configuration to properly clean the files after they have been abandoned for some time.

 ### 🚧 Signed URLs